(This article contains affiliate links)

 I’ll be deep in the cold cold ground before I call it a flashlight.

-If I was to teach English in Poland, what do Poles want to learn?
+If I was to teach Poles, what do Poles want to learn?
 Colour Color?
 Theatre or theater?
 ‘Do you have a problem’ or ‘have you got a problem?’
 Knowledge of these things and their differences would make take from ‘a guy that spoke English’ to ‘somewhat of an English teacher’.
 This was to be my job and I wouldn’t do it half-assed.

 While still in Australia, I was lucky enough to come across the Polonization blog, run by the lovely Leah.
 I read her blog about getting a karta pobytu (that’s a story for another day) and emailed her, telling her it really taught me a lot.
 She asked me when I was moving here and if I had work lined up.
 Sure enough, I didn’t and she offered me a job teaching for her English school, Talkback.